-St. Paul's is proud to be a part of the Episcopal Church, which as a national body has approved a rite to be used for all couples, gay or straight, to bless the union, and where it is legal, to perform the marriage.
+St. Paul's is proud to be a part of the Episcopal Church, which as a national body has approved a marriage rite to be used for all couples.

 Marriage is one of the most important commitments in your life.
-The Clergy, Staff and Wedding Guild of St. Paul’s Episcopal Church wish to assist you in making this a memorable and holy event.
+The Clergy and Staff of St. Paul’s Episcopal Church wish to assist you in making this a memorable and holy event.
 We are not a “wedding chapel;” rather, we offer the Church’s blessing upon those who look to God in Christ to give ultimate meaning and strength to marriage.
 This is a sacramental rite of the Christian Church, as well as an important event for a couple, their families and friends; it is much more than a social gathering.

 The first step for arranging to be married at St. Paul’s is to be interviewed by the Rector, the Reverend Kay Sylvester.
 You may make an appointment by calling the Parish Office, 714-544-3141.

 Following your meeting with the Rector, additional consultations are necessary:

 1. Consult with the Parish Administrator regarding the date and time.
 A deposit of $500, payable to St. Paul’s, is necessary in order to insure the date and time of your wedding.
 This means, of course, that no announcements may be published until both the meeting with the clergy and the reservation have been accomplished.
 There are additional facility use fees involved, depending on your plans.
 The Administrator will discuss these with you and make available to you a copy of a planning booklet.